ece398-buvip/vip-weather-docs/docs/posts/bradley-cast.md

 This is the proposed "Bradley-Cast" binary protocol that the weather station will (hopefully) eventually use.
-Currently, the weather station implements a simpler ASCII-based protocol which is documented elsewhere.
+Currently, the Weather Station implements a simpler ASCII-based protocol which is documented elsewhere.

 !!! warning "Protocol Not Part of Weather Station Right Now"